 24 June: 40 representatives from various social organisations and arts and cultural groups participated in an arranged retreat to discuss the Centre’s strategy, positioning and programming.
 The name “Singapore Chinese Cultural Centre” was decided then.

-Apr: Incorporation of Singapore Chinese Cultural Centre by Singapore Federation of Chinese Clan Association.
+10 April: Incorporation of Singapore Chinese Cultural Centre by Singapore Federation of Chinese Clan Association (SFCCA).

 1 Oct: Mr Chua Thian Poh was appointed Chairman of Singapore Chinese Cultural Centre.